samyouaret/tmo-iv/README.md

     git clone git@github.com:samyouaret/tmo-iv

-Create an .env file from of env.example, and make sure to setup env variables needed by the application.
+Create an `.env` file from of `env.example`, and make sure to setup env variables needed by the application.

     cp .env.example .env